ParkenDD/ParkAPI2-sources/README.md

 Any `BaseConverter` needs (just like the `ScraperBase`) a property called `source_info` in order to provide basic information as `SourceInfo` instance (which a `PoolInfo` for now, but may be extended).
-The unique identifier there the one you use in `test-push-converter.py`.
+The unique identifier there are the one you use in `test-push-converter.py`.

 A new converter will look like this: